marguerite/nodejs-packaging/README.md

 So I decide to create this brand new tool, with automatic package creation and bundling of modules taken into consideration.

-A perfect usage scenario might be:

-* packager gives an npmjs.org URL

-* it automatically creates the package on openSUSE Build Service, with all its dependencies bundled locally inside its own node_modules directory.

-* the local dependencies are ignore in rpm Provides, because they can't be used outside anyway.

-* the local dependencies are considered for the package itself in rpm Requires. (get stripped, because it's self fulfilled)

-* produced a map of dependency hierachy (like npm-shirnkwrap.json). so packagers can split some common dependencies into another bundle to reduce disk usage.